Ricky Holmes

-Ricky Lee Holmes (born 19 June 1987) is an English professional footballer who plays for Farnborough as a striker or a winger.
+Ricky Lee Holmes (born 19 June 1987) is an English professional footballer who plays as a striker or a winger for Chelmsford City.

+Born in Rochford, Holmes began his football career with Southend-based clubs before joining Chelmsford City in 2005.
+After a successful stint with the team, he moved to Barnet in 2010, where he scored his first goal that November.
+Despite a foot injury in January 2011, he went on to have a successful 2011–12 season.
+Holmes then signed with Portsmouth in 2013, followed by Northampton Town in 2015, Charlton Athletic in 2016, and Sheffield United in 2018.
+In 2018, he had loan spells at Oxford United and Gillingham.
+After announcing his retirement in 2020 due to a back injury, Holmes returned to football, rejoining Northampton Town in 2020, signing with Southend United in 2021, and eventually joining Farnborough in August 2021.

 Career

 Chelmsford City

 Born in Rochford, started his career with Southend-based clubs Southend Manor and White Ensign, helping White Ensign to win the Essex Intermediate League in 2005.
 Holmes joined Chelmsford City in 2005 and made his debut on 9 November 2005 in a 3–1 Isthmian League Cup win against Horsham.
 Holmes made his full league debut for Chelmsford in August 2006, in a 1–1 draw against Bromley, also taking part in the club's impressive run in the FA Cup that year.
 He went on to become one of the club's top players, achieving promotion to the Conference South in 2007–08, a season in which he also won the club's player of the year award, scored 16 league goals.
 He also was linked with Championship side Crystal Palace.
 He remained a regular starter for the following two seasons.

 On 5 February 2008, Holmes was named in the England C squad for the match against Wales Semi-pro.
 On the 21st he made his international debut for the side.

 Holmes finished 2009–10 as City's top scorer, with 21 goals in the season.
 However, he was released in May 2010 after City allowed him to pursue his career at a higher level.